halagm/dental-barces-color/README.md

 # dental-barces-color
-Color My Brace is a lightweight WordPress plugin that lets you easily customize and style braces { }, brackets [ ], and parentheses ( ) in your content with beautiful colors.
-Perfect for developers, bloggers, and technical writers who want clearer, more readable code and text.
+Color My Brace is a lightweight WordPress plugin designed for dental and orthodontic websites.
+It allows you to visually customize and color tooth braces in images or illustrations, helping dentists, clinics, and bloggers present orthodontic content in a more engaging and attractive way.
+Perfect for dental professionals, orthodontic clinics, and health bloggers who want clearer, more appealing visual content related to braces.

 ## Installation

 1. Upload the `color-my-braces` folder to `/wp-content/plugins/`